 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Heavy Work: While performing the duties of this job, the employee is regularly required to stand, walk, use hands and arms to assess wheelchair needs, crouch or stoop, and lift and transfer up to 150 lbs. independently and on a continual basis.
+While performing the duties of this job, the employee is regularly required to stand, walk, use hands, arms, and feet to push, pull and operate tools and equipment, climb, crouch, stoop, crawl and lift, carry and handle up to 50 lbs.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.